miftahmfaris/simple-web/README.md

 # This is simple Web

 In this website you can create, preview and edit your profile that you make.
+Please [Click here](https://simple-web-live.netlify.com/) if you want to see simple app.

 ## Features